This tutorial explains what is Java used for. We will discuss the top real-world Java Applications including tools & technologies based on Java:

 Java language has the Java Enterprise Edition (Java EE) platform that comes with API and runtime environment features for scripting and running enterprise software, network tools, and web services.

 According to Oracle, almost 97% of enterprise computers are running on Java.
-The higher performance and faster computing provided by Java have resulted in most enterprise applications to be developed in Java.
+The higher performance and faster computing provided by Java have resulted in most enterprise applications being developed in Java.

 Real-time Enterprise Applications using Java: